Professionals shun heroic endeavour

 The company exuded a ‘can do’ culture, where no challenge was too much.
 During normal operations that were tightly controlled in an environment of mature systems and protocols, this iron self-belief was desirable.
 They were a well-oiled machine where safety and professionalism shone through.

-The trouble was their ad hoc approach to projects, which was rudimentary.
-Teams were constantly ‘fighting fires’ from self-reliant and poorly organised silos.
+Trouble arose with their ad hoc approach to projects, which was rudimentary.
+From self-reliant and poorly organised silos, teams were constantly ‘fighting fires’.
 As a consequence, they were operating beyond their failure boundaries, especially their level of required acceptable performance and workload failure boundary.
 This in turn made them cross the financial failure boundary.

 True, they had enjoyed some successes which became etched into people’s memories and fed the ‘can do’ myth.
 But the sheer will needed to get there—and the mental exhaustion at the end—were airbrushed out of the story.
 Such is the nature of ‘heroic endeavour’ on projects.